 Fred M. Donner is Professor of Near Eastern History and Director of the Center for Middle Eastern Studies at the University of Chicago where he teaches on early Islamic history, Islamic social history, and aspects of Islamic law.
 His work for the past two decades has focused on the origins and rise of what he calls the “Believers’ movement,” begun by Muhammad (d.
 632 CE), which was a stringently monotheistic and pietistic reform movement that also included righteous Jews and Christians, but had crystallized into a separate movement that can properly be termed “Islam” by about 680.
 This thesis is explored in his book Muhammad Among the Believers (Harvard University Press, 2010).

-Susan Douglass is a doctoral candidate in world history at George Mason University.
+Susan Douglass is director of educational outreach at the Center for Contemporary Arab Studies at Georgetown University.
+She received her doctorate from George Mason University.
 She has conducted teacher workshops nationwide for over two decades, and developed the education outreach program for the Alwaleed bin Talal Center for Muslim Christian Understanding at Georgetown University in 2007.
 At George Mason University’s Ali Vurak Ak Center for Global Islamic Studies, she worked on the National Endowment for the Humanities Bridging Cultures/Muslim Journeys Bookshelf project with the American Library Association, and the British Council/Social Science Research Council Our Shared Past initiative.
 She designed and developed the online resource The Indian Ocean in World History.

 Carter Vaughn Findley is Humanities Distinguished Professor in the Department of History at the Ohio State University where he teaches the history of Islamic civilization, with emphasis on the Ottoman Empire and the modern Middle East.
 He also co-founded Ohio State’s world history program.
 His newest book, Turkey, Islam, Nationalism, and Modernity, was published by Yale University Press in 2010.
 He is also the author of the multiple award-winning The Turks in World History.
 He is a past president of the World History Association and the Turkish Studies Association.